Kwangsa19/Kwangsa19.github.io/README.md

 # 🔗 Ketmanto Wangsa's Page
 This page is created using [LittleLink](https://github.com/sethcottle/littlelink).
-Feel free to connect with me and have a look at my academic publications on Linkedin.
+Feel free to connect with me and have a look at my profile.

 I include dark/light mode here.